Jack Anthony (musician): Garage Band Makeover

 In early 2006, shortly after Mike Crisis joined the band as the new official drummer, the Jack Anthony band was asked by MTV to take part in a brand new reality show called Garage Band Makeover.
 Hosted by Story of the Year singer Dan Marsala, the show followed the band as they underwent changes to improve their image and performance.
 This was the only episode of the show ever filmed.

 Spirits and the Scattered Screen

 Jack Anthony's second full length studio album, Spirits and the Scattered Screen, was much more of a collaborative effort than the first.
 As opposed to "Disaster", which was completely written and almost exclusively performed by Jack himself, this album featured songs co-written by both Ryan Lai as well as Seth Barnes.
 It is also the only Jack Anthony recording that features Mike Crisis on the drums.
 A music video was later filmed for the song "Bad Habitat", directed by Clenet Verdi-Rose.
-Another track from the album, "Cloudy Daze", will be appearing in the upcoming horror film "Little Fu****: the Last True Party Animal".
+Another track from the album, "Cloudy Daze", appeared in the upcoming horror film "Little Fu****: the Last True Party Animal".